arun-357/dataStructures/README.md

 ### Back Tracking Recursively

 Backtracking is a general algorithm that can be used to find one or multiple solutions to some computational problems.
 LeetCode Combination Sum beautifully display this.

+Time Complexity: O(2^n) in the worst case
+Space Complexity: O(t/d), where t is the target and d is the smallest candidate, representing the depth of the recursion.

 ```python
 def combinationSum(self, candidates: List[int], target: int) -> List[List[int]]: